beemorris/beemorris.github.io/_pages/about.md

 I am a full-time contract employee at TELUS International.
 I am collaborating on NLP research and with product teams for Grammarly.

-I am currently interested in transitioning into management positions related to linguistics and technology.
+I am currently interested in transitioning into project management positions related to linguistics and technology.

 I earned my M.A. in Computational Linguistics from IU, and my B.A. in Linguistics from the University of Florida.
 I am currently working on my qualifying exams.
 I have passed the first portion, and it focused on corpus linguistics.